Last updated on September 7th, 2019 at 07:19 pm

 After deciding on a photo booth business and a plan for booking events, there are a few standard business considerations.

 There is more work to opening a business than just buying equipment and marketing your services.
-There are common start-up and ongoing expenses regardless of the business you start.
+There are a common start-up and ongoing expenses regardless of the business you start.

 Not only is carrying insurance a good idea, but some event venues require it.
 Insurance reduces the business owner’s liability from an event goer injury.
 The insurance rates and coverage vary by state, so check with an area agent.